Navigate to main page content

 If Bank requests You to provide documents and received information will not include all necessary information, payment might be delayed or rejected according to Swedbank Internal policy reason.

-Therefore, if Your company operates in countries, which are included in Swedbank binding sanctions lists, you will be required to submit information regarding Sanctions risk internal control system measures taken within Your organisation.
+Therefore, if Your company operates in countries, which are included in Swedbank Prohibited countries and territories list, in countries or regions which are subject to International sanctions, or in countries with increased sanctions risk, you will be required to submit information regarding sanctions risk internal control system measures taken within Your organisation.

 Swedbank hereby informs you that taking into account the international sanctions imposed as a result of the situation in Ukraine as well as the rules of correspondent banks and other partner banks all payments to and from Ukraine must contain a full address of the beneficiary if the funds are sent to Ukraine and a full address of the sender if the funds are sent from Ukraine.
 Full address shall mean the street, city names and the country information.
 If a full address is not provided as requested or the bank has a reason to believe that the address is not correct or has been intentionally altered then payment may not be executed.
 This decision has been made to protect the interests of clients and Swedbank in order to mitigate the risks related to the imposed international sanctions.